Grizzlage/Futile-SpineSprite/README.md

 Futile-SpineSprite
 ==================

-- A sprite system and manager built ontop of the official spine-runtime that allows you to load/play exported Spine skeletons and animations with Futile, a 2D framework for Unity 3D.
+- A sprite system and manager built ontop of the official spine-runtime that allows you to load/play exported Spine skeletons and animations with the Futile framework for Unity.

 - This is very much a work in progress.
 There's lots of room to improve, expand and optimize.